ageitgey/face_recognition/README.md

 IMPORTANT NOTE: It's very likely that you will run into problems when pip tries to compile the `dlib` dependency.
-If that happens, check out this guide to installing dlib from source (instead of from pip) to fix the error:
+If that happens, check out this guide to installing dlib directly from source (instead of from pip) to fix the error:

 [How to install dlib from source](https://gist.github.com/ageitgey/629d75c1baac34dfa5ca2a1928a7aeaf)

-After manually installing `dlib`, try running `pip3 install face_recognition` again to complete your installation.
+After manually installing `dlib`, run `pip3 install face_recognition` again to complete your installation.

-If you are still having trouble installing this, you can also try out this [pre-configured VM](https://medium.com/@ageitgey/try-deep-learning-in-python-now-with-a-fully-pre-configured-vm-1d97d4c3e9b).
+If you are still having trouble, try the [pre-configured VM](https://medium.com/@ageitgey/try-deep-learning-in-python-now-with-a-fully-pre-configured-vm-1d97d4c3e9b).

 ## Usage